elliotwhisper/StockSpy/README.md

 StockSpy
 ========

-A little Swing desktop app, to display stock data from sina.
+A little Swing desktop app, to display stock data gotten from sina.